-This toilet paper has a soft feel, yet is strong enough not to easily tear while using.
+This toilet paper has a soft feel, yet is strong enough not to easily shred while using.
 Paper thickness makes rolls long-lasting.
 Paper is also absorbent, meaning that you don’t need to use many squares in each bathroom visit.

 Rolls are so large that they may not fit on all holders.

-This toilet paper is tear-resistant without being tough.
+This toilet paper is rip-resistant without being tough.
 Soft material is pleasing to use for many individuals.
 Rolls are long lasting due to durability of paper.
 Despite rolls having a sizable diameter, these fit well on most toilet paper holders.

-Not very resistant to tears once wet.
+Not very resistant to rips once wet.

 While this toilet paper is incredibly soft, it doesn’t leave behind any linty residue like many competing brands do.
 These squares are 3-ply for extra absorbency and comfort.
 Double rolls are long lasting.
 Made of completely flushable and septic-safe materials.